servisys/ispconfig_setup/README.md

 		       based on the https://www.howtoforge.com/perfect-server-debian-wheezy-apache2-bind-dovecot-ispconfig-3
                        and to fix some issue on normal installation files, provided by debian repository

+You can Choose during install:
+- Dovecot or Courier
+- Quota On/Off
+- Jailkit On/Off
+- Squirrelmail / Roundcube

 ### How do I get set up? ###

 * Summary of set up